Izzy Alcántara: Boston Red Sox

-Alcántara is remembered for an incident while he was playing with the Pawtucket Red Sox, Boston's AAA affiliate of the International League.
+Alcántara is remembered for an incident while he was playing with the Pawtucket Red Sox, Boston's Triple-A affiliate of the International League.
 On July 3, 2001, after being brushed back a second time by Scranton/Wilkes-Barre Red Barons pitcher Blas Cedeño, Alcántara turned around, kicking catcher Jeremy Salazar, karate-style, in the left shoulder before charging the mound, throwing an unsuccessful punch at Cedeño before turning around as other players joined the fight until he was tackled by Kevin Orie.
 Alcántara was suspended for six games and lost his spot on the International League's All Star squad over the incident.

 Milwaukee Brewers

 Before the season, he was signed as a free agent by the Milwaukee Brewers, where he hit .250 with 2 home runs in 32 at bats.
 His final Major League game was on August 22, 2002, and he was released by the team after that season.